Lira University

-Lira University (LU) is a university in Uganda.
+Lira University (LU) is one of the public university in Lira, Uganda.
 It is one of the eleven public universities and degree-awarding institutions in the country.
-It was initially established in 2009 as a constituent college of Gulu University and attained autonomy as a fully-fledged public university through an Act of Parliament under Statutory Instrument 2015 No. 35 on July 16, 2015.
+It was initially established in 2009 as a constituent college of Gulu University and attained autonomy as a fully-fledged public university through an Act of Parliament under Statutory Instrument 2015 No. 35 on 16 July 2015.
 Lira University was founded with a focus on health sciences and hosts the first university teaching hospital in Uganda.

-Vision and mission

-Vision

-The university's vision is to become “a Beacon Centre of Applied Science and Technology.”

-Mission

-The mission of Lira University is “to provide access to quality higher education, research, and to conduct professional training for the delivery of appropriate health services directed towards sustainable health, community, and environment.”